 - 13 key stakeholder briefings, with 662 attendees

-- 56,000 (all of Redland City) households were mailed division specific draft Redland City Plan information
+- 56,000 (all of Redlands Coast) households were mailed division specific draft Redland City Plan information

 - 7,500 (all) private and business PO Box owners were sent a draft Redland City Plan information pack

 The process for making or amending a planning scheme has to follow the steps set by the relevant State legislation .
-This process includes public notification and state interest review periods.
-Following the public notification period which finished in November 2015, Council undertook an extensive review of over 5,000 individual City Plan submissions.
-Once changes were made in response to these submissions, the new planning scheme was sent to the State Planning Minister requesting approval to proceed to adoption.
-The Minister approved the scheme for adoption in June 2018.
-Following Ministerial approval, Council at a special meeting on July 6 2018 adopted the planning scheme and set 8 October 2018 as the commencement date.
+This process includes public notification and State interest review periods.
+Following the public notification period, which finished in November 2015, Council undertook an extensive review of over 5,000 individual City Plan submissions.
+Once changes were made in response to these submissions, City Plan was sent to the State Planning Minister for approval to proceed to adoption.
+The Minister approved City Plan for adoption in June 2018.
+Following Ministerial approval, Council at a special meeting on 6 July 2018 adopted City Plan and set 8 October 2018 as the commencement date.

 Taking into consideration the issues raised in submissions, Council made a number of changes.
-The changes include:
+These included:

-- Reinstating the existing zoning of 15 Council owned properties (adjusted to the zone names in accordance with the State's Queensland Planning Provisions) to ensure they remain as open space, environmental management or conservation land;
+- reinstating the existing zoning of 15 Council owned properties (adjusted to the zone names in accordance with the State Queensland Planning Provisions) to ensure they remain as open space, environmental management or conservation land

-- Other case-by-case zoning adjustments across the city, for example in neighbourhoods where local residents expressed a preference to maintain existing residential lot sizes;
+- other case-by-case zoning adjustments across Redlands Coast (for example in neighbourhoods where local residents expressed a preference to maintain existing residential lot sizes)

-If you made a submission on the draft City Plan and would like to see how the issues you raised have been addressed, this information is also available in the Draft Redland City Plan - submission report [PDF, 5.0MB].
-Provided that your submission was properly made, you will also have been notified (via the email address or postal address you supplied with your submission) with information detailing how you can access the report.
+If you made a submission on the draft City Plan and would like to see how the issues you raised were addressed, this information is available in the Draft Redland City Plan - submission report [PDF, 5.0MB].
+Provided that your submission was properly made, you will also have been notified, via the email address or postal address you supplied with your submission, with information detailing how you can access the report.

-Most notably, the structure and form of the document has changed, as a result of the State's legislative and policy requirements.
-However, Redland City Council has focused on maintaining the existing policy intent of the previous planning scheme (i.e. the Redlands Planning Scheme 2006).
+Most notably, the structure and form of the planning scheme has changed, as a result of the State's legislative and policy requirements.
+However, Council has focused on maintaining the existing policy intent of the previous planning scheme (i.e. the Redlands Planning Scheme 2006).

-For example, the urban boundaries of the City have changed very little between the previous and new City Plan.
-The City's centres and areas identified for higher density development remain the same.
+For example, the urban boundaries of Redlands Coast have changed very little between the previous planning scheme and City Plan.
+The centres and areas identified for higher density development remain the same.

-What City Plan does do is fix some of the known issues with the previous planning scheme by reducing its size, removing inconsistencies and making it easier to use.
+What City Plan does do, is fix some of the known issues with the previous planning scheme by reducing its size, removing inconsistencies and making it easier to use.
 Changes include providing improvements to building design outcomes and clearly articulating how vegetation clearing is regulated.
-The new scheme was designed to be easier to navigate, understand and use.
+City Plan was designed to be easier to navigate, understand and use.

-You can also visit a Customer Service Centre or your local library for more information, or call our Contact Centre on (07) 3829 8999.
+You can also visit one of Council's Customer Service Centres or your local library for more information, or call our Contact Centre on (07) 3829 8999.

-The Redland City Plan was originally drafted in accordance with the Queensland Planning Provisions made under the Sustainable Planning Act 2009.
+City Plan was originally drafted in accordance with the Queensland Planning Provisions made under the Sustainable Planning Act 2009.
 The Queensland Planning Provisions introduced a standardised planning scheme format for councils across Queensland to use when preparing a new planning scheme.
-The Redland City Plan conforms to the mandatory parts of the Queensland Planning Provisions.
+City Plan conforms to the mandatory parts of the Queensland Planning Provisions.

-The Redland City Plan also had to appropriately reflect the state planning interests outlined in the Queensland State Planning Policy April 2016 and South East Queensland Regional Plan 2009-2031 (the documents in effect at the time the document was originally drafted).
-As these documents have now been superseded, Council may need to update the Redland City Plan through a future amendment package.
-Both the superseded and current versions of the South East Queensland Regional Plan and State Planning Policy are available from the Department of State Development, Manufacturing, Infrastructure and Planning website.
-Some examples of the State requirements that Council must consider and reflect in the City Plan include the urban footprint boundary, coastal hazard mapping and dwelling supply targets.
+City Plan also had to appropriately reflect the State planning interests outlined in the Queensland State Planning Policy April 2016 and South East Queensland (SEQ) Regional Plan 2009-2031 (the documents in effect at the time City Plan was originally drafted).
+As these documents have now been superseded, Council may need to update City Plan through a future amendment package.
+Both the superseded and current versions of the SEQ Regional Plan and State Planning Policy are available from the Department of State Development, Manufacturing, Infrastructure and Planning website.
+Some examples of the State requirements that Council must consider and reflect in City Plan include the urban footprint boundary, coastal hazard mapping and dwelling supply targets.

-In addition, when issuing an approval to adopt the City Plan, the Minister imposed statutory conditions that Council had to incorporate into the Redland City Plan before commencement.
+In addition, when issuing an approval to adopt City Plan, the Minister imposed statutory conditions that Council had to incorporate into City Plan before commencement.
 These are outlined in further detail below.